SDA Bocconi MBA student aids

 DISCLAIMER: Do not take everything for granted !

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
+We are making sure that this will improve over time !

-Article Title : Culture of Italy
+Article title : Culture of Italy

 The Association of MBAs (AMBA) is a global MBA-specific accreditation and membership organization founded in London in 1967.
 AMBA accredits around 2% of the world's business schools.
 Membership is limited to MBA students and graduates from the 233 accredited schools.